AhmetZamanis/UsedCarKicksClassification/Report.md

 In contrast, the curves for the NN model, trained with focal loss, are much more different.

-- Profits sharply rise to their highest values around 0.17 threshold probability, also with 9.5k-10k cars purchased.
-They also decline sharply afterwards.
+- Profits sharply rise to their highest values around 0.15 threshold probability, also with 9k-10k cars purchased.
+They decline afterwards, plateau for a bit, and decline again.
+  - I believe the shape of the NN model’s profit / threshold prob. curve suggests the NN model tells apart the best and worst cars more easily compared to the class weighted models.

 The most profitable model overall is XGBoost, though the NN and logistic regression come close.
 SVM trails behind considerably.

-- The NN and logistic models reach a slightly higher profit value at some sub-optimal numbers of cars purchased.
-So they could still be preferred to XGBoost in some cases, when our number of purchases are limited.
+- The NN and logistic models may reach a slightly higher profit value at some sub-optimal numbers of cars purchased.
+So they could still be preferred to XGBoost in some cases, if our number of purchases were to be limited.

 Below, we view the quasi-optimal solutions for each model as a table.